How Much Is Blood Work for a Dog?

 Four Minutes

 Blood tests can be used as a preventive or diagnostic measure when your pup goes to the vet.
 Whether it’s an expected or unexpected trip, knowing the cost can help you budget.
-Blood work for dogs can cost up to $200 or more, depending on a few factors.1 So let’s go over what can impact the cost, the types of blood tests your dog can get, and how pet insurance can help you save money.
+Blood work costs for dogs could reach $200 or more, depending on a few factors.1

 How Much Does a Dog Blood Test Cost?

-The average cost of a routine full blood panel for a dog can be around $100 to $200.1 However, there are factors that can affect the total cost:
+For routine blood work, the average cost of a full blood panel for a dog can be around $100 to $200.1 However, some factors that can affect the total cost, like:1,2,3

 • The type of test needed: Special blood tests may cost more than a routine blood panel.

-• The frequency: Monitoring a condition or your dog’s age may increase the frequency at which tests are needed.
+• The frequency: Your dog’s age or a condition requiring monitoring may increase the frequency at which tests are needed.

 • Your location: Where you live and where the test is performed and analyzed — in-house, emergency vet, or in a lab — can affect cost.

 If your pup has routine blood work coming up, ask your vet for a breakdown of the costs so you can be financially prepared.
-It may also be a good idea to ask what their prices are for other blood tests, so you can build an emergency fund if your dog gets sick or injured.
+It may also be a good idea to ask what their prices are for other blood tests, so you can plan for how you’ll pay for vet bills if your dog gets sick or injured.

-If your dog’s blood tests are for diagnosing or monitoring a health condition, you may need to pay for additional tests based on the results.
-These additional tests can include more blood work, X-rays, ultrasounds, a urinalysis, and more.
-You may also need to prepare to pay for treatment, which can include prescriptions, surgery, therapy, and follow-up appointments.
+If your dog’s blood work is for diagnosing or monitoring a health condition, you may need to pay for additional tests based on the results.
+These additional diagnostics can include specific blood tests, X-rays, ultrasounds, a urinalysis, and more.
+You may also need to prepare to pay for treatment like prescriptions, surgery, therapy, or follow-up appointments.

 Types of Blood Tests

-Blood tests can be done for different purposes — for example, to diagnose illnesses, infections, or diseases like parvo, upset stomach, or heartworm.
-They can also be used to routinely check your dog’s health or as a pre-operative measure if they require surgery.
-Additionally, blood tests can help monitor chronic conditions like diabetes, cancer, allergies, or kidney disease.
+Blood tests can be done for different purposes.
+Sometimes they’re used to diagnose illnesses, infections, diseases like parvo, digestive issues, heartworm, and more.
+They can also be used to routinely check your dog’s health or as a pre-operative measure if they require anesthesia or surgery.
+Additionally, blood tests can help monitor chronic conditions like diabetes, cancer, allergies, or kidney disease.2,3

-Some of the common types of blood work your vet may perform include:2
+Some of the common types of blood work your vet may perform include:2,3

-• Complete blood count (CBC): Typically the most common test panel, this shows the levels of platelets, red blood cells, and white blood cells.
+• Complete blood count (CBC): Typically the most common routine panel, this test shows the levels of platelets, red blood cells, and white blood cells.

-• Biochemistry profile: This can provide information on the health of internal organs and tissues.
+• Biochemistry profile: Another common routine test, this panel can provide information on the health of internal organs and tissues.

 Outside of these common tests, veterinarians may recommend special blood tests to help diagnose or monitor specific health conditions.